 - 5. Waste avoidance, strengthening of the circular economy, and international agreements (responses)

-1. Economic growth, consumer behaviour and construction activities (drivers)
+1. Economic growth, housing, food and mobility (drivers)

 - technological advances